-This 'three days plus Sunday' post will enable us to be creative around pioneering and pastoral opportunities within our village communities.
+This 'three days plus Sunday' commitment to the benefice will enable you to be creative around pioneering and pastoral opportunities within the village communities.
 It would ideally suit someone who has a passion for rural ministry and has an energy and creativity to share with others, including work with young people and families who particularly feature in the Handley community.